wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

 Emission factors are populated and maintained through management commands:

 *   **`populate_emission_factors` command:**
-    * Creates/updates emission factors for electricity, towngas, and transport
+    * Creates/updates emission factors for electricity, towngas, transport, and **stationary combustion**.
     * Includes factors for different years (2023, 2025) to support multi-year reporting
     * Handles various regions (HK, PRC, ALL) and vehicle/fuel combinations
     * Ensures correct factors exist for all supported vehicle types and fuel types